ENAMOUR-KI/KI_intend_recognition/dataset/README.md

 #### makeDogJoy:

-The dog is happy, when you play with him or something nice to him Overall relaxed posture, with a raised head.
+The dog is happy, when you play with him or say something nice to him Overall relaxed posture, with a raised head.

+#### makeDogAffection:

+Responds to a direct compliment.
+Dog blushes.

 #### makeDogAngry: